gsuquet/ippon-onboarding-cloud/README.md

 ```

 ### 1.2/ Update the index.html file
-Download the 'index.html' file and Replace the API_GATEWAY_URL variable with the generated API gateway url from the deployed stack.
+In the 'index.html' file, replace the **API_GATEWAY_URL** variable with the generated API gateway url from the deployed stack.

 ### 1.3/ Upload the index.html file to your website bucket
 ```bash